 With the emergence of the novel coronavirus and the COVID-19 global pandemic, vaccines and vaccine safety is garnering more attention than it has in a very long time.
+Many pharmaceutical investors lent support to the production of vaccines in a response to the increasing COVID-19 cases all over the world.
 Almost everywhere you look there’s this paradigm of vaccinated and unvaccinated.
 Whether you find yourself comfortable with vaccination or vaccine hesitant, you probably have asked a few questions.
 Are Johnson & Johnson vaccines safe?
 Will the inoculation work and keep me from contracting COVID?
 What if something goes wrong and I have an adverse reaction to the vaccine?
 These are all logical and valid questions to ask.
 So, let’s have a look through the lawmanaging legal lens.

 Johnson & Johnson’s Vaccine

 Vaccines are generally a safe and effective way to prevent and lessen the effects of certain diseases.
 Of course, very few things in the world come with no risk guarantees, and vaccines are no different.
 Unfortunately, things don’t always go smoothly.
 Johnson & Johnson has experienced this with their COVID vaccine.
 It is more like a traditional vaccine.
 Unlike many of the others that are mRNA based, the J&J or Jansen contains a modified piece of virus that doesn’t cause COVID-19.

 Damages and VAERS